kbhattac/coolretailer/setup/README.md

 ## Enable API access

 This tutorial will require the use of the following APIs.
-These will be enabled during the installation, so click on Next below.
+Please enable them and click on Next to continue.

 <walkthrough-enable-apis apis="container.googleapis.com,containeranalysis.googleapis.com,cloudkms.googleapis.com,cloudbuild.googleapis.com,sourcerepo.googleapis.com,cloudtrace.googleapis.com,logging.googleapis.com,monitoring.googleapis.com">
 </walkthrough-enable-apis>

 ## Installation

-This <walkthrough-editor-open-file filePath="coolretailer/setup/setup.sh">script</walkthrough-editor-open-file> sets up the complete application and monitoring stack.
+This <walkthrough-editor-open-file filePath="coolretailer/setup/deploy.sh">script</walkthrough-editor-open-file> sets up the complete application and monitoring stack.
 At the end note the **Application URL** and **API endpoint** for testing the application.

 **Time to complete**: 15 mins

-    ./setup.sh
+    ./deploy.sh

 ## Review application